CORRECTED-RPT-INSIGHT-Lawyers gain from 'say-on-pay' suits targeting US firms

 "Denial of the proposed injunction would forever preclude the Brocade shareholders from casting a fully-informed vote on a proposal that could have dilutive effects on their shares, and after-the-fact damages calculations would be speculative and ineffective," he wrote.

-Instead of delaying the annual vote, Brocade reached a settlement on April 11 in which it disclosed more details about its stock incentive plan while paying $625,000 in fees to the plaintiffs' lawyers, which were led by Faruqi.
+Instead of delaying the annual vote, Brocade reached a settlement on April 11 in which it disclosed more details about the executive compensation plans while paying $625,000 in fees to the plaintiffs' lawyers, which were led by Faruqi.
 John Noh, a spokesman for Brocade, declined to comment.

 The plaintiffs in all of Faruqi's cases were individual investors.
 One plaintiff, Natalie Gordon, is named in three of the lawsuits.
 The lawsuits gave no details about Gordon or the other plaintiffs, except to say that they are investors in the companies.
 Gordon could not be located for comment.

 The one case that was not brought by Faruqi was filed on behalf of an institutional investor, the St. Louis Police Retirement System, against blood analytics company Abaxis Inc .
 In that case, U.S. District Judge Yvonne Gonzalez Rogers on Oct.
-23 determined the plaintiff would likely succeed in establishing that the company failed to reference material information on its equity incentive plan in its proxy statement and blocked a shareholder meeting from going ahead.
+23 determined that the company failed to reference material information on compensation in its proxy statement and blocked a shareholder meeting from going ahead.

 "The law requires that when a board of directors seeks a shareholder vote, the board must fully and fairly disclose all material information regarding the matters on which votes are sought," said Eric Zagar, a lawyer at Kessler Topaz Meltzer & Check who represented the plaintiff.